borntofrappe/fullstack-d3/README.md

 );
 ```

-The three dimensional array is then updated with the exit selection, but this time through the `selection.each` method.
-The function is called for every element, and increments the data by index.
+The three dimensional array is then updated with the exit selection before invoking the function responsible to highlight the metrics.

 ```js
 updateFemales